dilawar/ncbs/handbook/student_handbook.markdown

 CE is designed to test the breadth of a student’s background, as well as their ability to read the literature and formulate a research question.

+## Part I
-**Part I:** This has two closed-book written sections, each of which must be completed within 4 hours.
+ This has two closed-book written sections, each of which must be completed within 4 hours.
 Section A includes questions from core subjects which require short answers, and test understanding of basic scientific concepts.
 Students must pass a minimum number of questions to